gabrielhtg/grade-decision/README.md

 # GRADE DECISION

 This is a program made with Lisp programming languages.
-This program has the ability to determine the value of A, AB, B, BC, C, D, E automatically just by entering the input from the user.
+This program has the ability to determine the value of A, AB, B, BC, C, D, E automatically just by entering the input from the user. <br> <br>

 ## How to use